-In general, microwaving is the healthiest cooking method.
+In general, microwaving is among the healthiest cooking method.
 However, for individual vegetables, optimal cooking methods vary.
-The benefits of raw broccoli can be replicated by pre-chopping and letting it stand before cooking.
+Sweet potatoes boiled with the skins on may maximize nutrients.
+The benefits of raw broccoli can be replicated by either pre-chopping and letting it stand before cooking, or adding a little mustard seed powder after cooking.
 It is a myth that raw foods are always better.
+Steaming can increase bile acid binding ability of some vegetables.
+Cooked beans appear to be on par with canned and sprouted.
 Although some nutrients are partially destroyed by cooking, others may become more absorbable.
 Kale, for instance, may be healthier cooked.
 In fact, too many raw cruciferous vegetables can be dangerous (but only taken to an extreme).

-Topic summary contributed by Eitan.
+Topic summary contributed by Andrew.